-- 7. Clergy sexual abuse has been a reality in the Catholic Church not just since 1984 but throughout its history.
+- 8. Clergy sexual abuse has been a reality in the Catholic Church not just since 1984 but throughout its history.
 This terrible dark side was always known by a few but in 1984 it became known to the Catholic and general public.
 The shocking revelations from Boston in January 2002 were not the beginning but rather a point of "critical mass" when it seemed that the wall of denial that surrounded many of the Catholic laity and the general public was finally shattered.
-These revelations confirmed what had been the practice in Boston and throughout the Catholic Church in the U.S.: accused priests were not turned over to law enforcement authorities but rather were routinely transferred to other assignments where they continued to sexually abuse the young and the vulnerable. - 8.
-Since 2002 the public has been exposed to this terrible, dark underside that exists not only in the Catholic Church but in other religious denominations and with both private and public institutions as well.
-The proposed changes in State legislation that are being urged in Delaware and in several other States are not about the Catholic Church.
-These changes are proposed to help any victim of any Church or institution and indeed any victim of family or incestuous abuse. - 9.
+These revelations confirmed what had been the practice in Boston and throughout the Catholic Church in the U.S.: accused priests were not turned over to law enforcement authorities but rather were routinely transferred to other assignments where they continued to sexually abuse the young and the vulnerable. - 9.
+Since 2002 the public has been exposed to this terrible, dark underside that exists not only in the Catholic Church but in other religious denominations and with both private and public institutions as well. - 10.
+The proposed legislative changes being urged in the District of Columbia and in several other States are not exclusively about the Catholic Church or any other religious organization.
+These changes are proposed to help any victim of any Church or institution and indeed any victim of family or incestuous abuse. - 11.
 If anything, the experience with the Catholic Church has served as a catalyst that set off a series of explosive revelations about many other institutions, religious and secular alike.
-These revelations can be summed up thus: - Children and the vulnerable have been devalued because of their powerlessness. - Churches will speak out against injustices perpetrated by other institutions, public or private, or by individuals, but they will not acknowledge or admit to similar injustices and immoral acts committed by their own clergy. - Churches and institutions tend to hide and deny internal problems and the more socially unacceptable and potentially damaging the problem, the stronger and more organized the cover-up. - Churches have hidden behind the protections of the First Amendment in order to avoid legal accountability for criminal behavior
+These revelations can be summed up thus: - !
+Children and the vulnerable have been devalued because of their powerlessness. - !
+Churches will speak out against injustices perpetrated by other institutions, public or private, or by individuals, but they will not acknowledge or admit to similar injustices and immoral acts committed by their own clergy. - !
+Churches and institutions tend to hide and deny internal problems and the more socially unacceptable and potentially damaging the problem, the stronger and more organized the cover-up.